arcan1s/ahriman/docs/faq.rst

    [gitremote]
    pull_url = https://github.com/username/repository

-During the next application run it will fetch repository from the specified url and will try to find packages there which can be used as local sources.
+During the next application run it will fetch repository from the specified URL and will try to find packages there which can be used as local sources.

 This feature can be also used to build packages which are not listed in AUR, the example of the feature use can be found `here <https://github.com/arcan1s/ahriman/tree/master/recipes/pull>`__.